Accommodation and travel information

 The city centre is quite compact, so walking is not a bad idea.
 Otherwise your options are suburban trains, the subway, bikes for hire, buses or taxis.
 You will need a separate ticket for each mode of transport.

-• You can buy train tickets using ticket machines at most stations (if you can't, you can buy them on the train, or before leaving the destination station).
+• You can buy train tickets in the ScotRail mobile phone app, using ticket machines at most stations (if you can't, you can buy them on the train, or before leaving the destination station).
 Bafflingly, it's sometimes cheaper to buy a return ticket, and even if not, the difference in price is going to be minimal, so you might as well always buy the return.
 After 9am, you can use a cheaper "off-peak" ticket.

 • Nextbike operates a bike sharing scheme with stations all across the city.
 You sign up and then rent the bikes using an app on your phone, which will give you a code to unlock them.
-Without a yearly subscription, the price is £1/30 minutes; this should be enough time to get you to most places in Glasgow, and is the cheapest non-walking option.
+Without a yearly subscription, the price is £2/20 minutes; this might be enough time to get you to many places in Glasgow, and is the cheapest non-walking option.

 • Taxis are reasonably priced in Glasgow.
 Decent companies include Hampden cars (phone number 0141 332 5050) and Network Private Hire (phone number 0141 557 1110).
 They both have apps for booking a ride, but there is also Uber in the city.